information-sharing-networks/isn-ref-impl/README.md

 - Unpack the build file into the isn directory created above
 - Configure  config.edn for production
 - create a systemctl service script to automatically restart the service on reboot
 - create an nginx configuration to handle requests to an ISN site on the specified domain (the nginx config will act as reverse proxy site passing API requests to the ISN service running at the port you specified in the configuration).
+Note the site will be set up to handle HTTP requests - if running on production you will need to configure it for HTTPS.

 You can grant permission to other participant sites to post/get signals from your site by adding them to the 'authcns' section of config.edn